 If you don’t have a lot of worms in your soil, introduce them.
 Worms help to increase how much water and air makes its way into the soil.
 They also break down organic matter and leave behind casings that your hostas can use for natural fertilizer to boost their growth.
 They like loamy and loose soil that is rich in nitrogen and organic materials.

 17. Use Epsom Salt for Bigger and Lusher Hosta Growth

-A lot of the time when new gardeners realize that their hostas aren’t coming up as they should be, the soil is lacking nutrients like magnesium.
-An easy way to introduce this mineral back into your garden soil is to add epsom salts.
+Often when new gardeners realize their hostas aren’t coming up as they should be, the soil is lacking nutrients like magnesium.
+An easy way to introduce this mineral back into your garden soil is to add Epsom salts.
 While this won’t be a miracle cure, it can do wonders for improving your overall soil health so your hostas thrive.

 18. Revive Your Dying Hostas

 If you notice that your hosta isn’t looking the best, you can take steps to save it and bring it back.
 Carefully remove the damaged hosta from the ground and trim away any dead areas.
 Get a jar and add enough water to cover the bottom stems and watch for root growth.
 Once the spout, replant them outside.

 Performing routine maintenance on your hostas is vital to keeping them healthy.
 If you notice that the plant’s leaves have damage like brown or yellow spots, carefully trim it away.
 You can also cut away the flowers that have already bloomed and wilted if they look sick.
 This will help encourage healthy growth and keep your hostas full and lush.